lunarjournal/emu8910/README.md

 emu8910.interrupt.frequency = song.getFrameRate()
 ```

-This sets the ISR function, clock and interrupt frequency for a specific song.
+This sets the ISR (Interrupt Service Routine) function, clock and interrupt frequency for a specific song.

 To stop playback:
 ```